 The Bomb Aimer could often also at a push navigate and would operate the front guns if these were needed, and the Wireless Operator was also usually a qualified air gunner.

-Sometimes additional crewmen were carried, either in a training capacity, for example the 8th man on my father's aircraft when it was lost was F/O Harold Braathen, a Navigator on a familiarisation mission, or a mission specialist, for example working the ABC radio jamming equipment on a 101 Squadron aircraft such as Don Irving's LL861.
+Sometimes additional crewmen were carried, either in a training capacity, for example the 8th man on my father's aircraft when it was lost was F/O Harold Braathen, a Navigator on a familiarisation mission, or a mission specialist, for example F/O Ralph Litchfield, RCAF, who was responsible for the ABC radio jamming equipment on as Don Irving's LL861 of 101 Squadron.

 Lancaster Mk B.1 ME699